What is the difference between a sworn translation and a certified translation?

 Please note that there will be a surcharge for urgent or express translations.

-In accordance with legislation, it is not possible to convert grades or provide equivalents for different grading systems when translating academic records.
+In accordance with legislation, it is not possible to convert grades or provide equivalents for different grading systems when translating academic transcripts or other academic records.

-However, we could possibly add explanations of the grading system, on request.
+However, in certain cases it is possible to add explanations of the grading system on request.

 Please be assured that universities and colleges are used to receiving sworn translations of academic records and generally refer to a an inter-university table of equivalents.